Currybon30/canada-immigration-consultant/README.md

   <img src="https://github.com/user-attachments/assets/def87a39-ee15-4681-8d68-2c6a364823b4" alt="Image description" width="250"/>
 </p>

-**IRIS (Immigration Resources for International Students)** is a full-stack, AI-driven chatbot developed as part of our capstone project at **Centennial College**.
-Designed to support international students in Canada, IRIS provides real-time, accurate immigration guidance by simplifying complex IRCC (Immigration, Refugees and Citizenship Canada) policies into accessible conversations.
+**IRIS (Immigration Resources for International Students)** is a full-stack AI chatbot that delivers real-time immigration guidance using a Retrieval-Augmented Generation (RAG) system.
+It enables users to navigate complex IRCC (Immigration, Refugees and Citizenship Canada) policies through a conversational interface backed by a dynamic, searchable knowledge base.

 International students often struggle to navigate legal documents, frequent policy updates, and long support wait times.
 IRIS addresses this gap by offering a reliable, user-friendly solution available 24/7.